Immodesty Blaize: Rise to fame

 Immodesty has been performing burlesque internationally since 1999.
-Originally she performed in addition to her film day job.
+Originally, she performed in addition to her film day job.
 She worked in film, first as a storyboard artist, then progressing to producing and eventually getting her break directing.
-She won an EVCOM award for directing 10 short films for the Nobel Prizes sponsored by CNN and Cisco systems.
+She won an EVCOM award for directing 10 short films for the Nobel Prizes sponsored by CNN and Cisco Systems.
 By night she moonlighted, performing burlesque striptease, until she chose to perform and produce shows full-time.
 Immodesty has been widely credited as trailblazing the burlesque renaissance in Europe.
 Immodesty brought a mainstream profile to the genre in Britain, bringing the genre into mainstream press, and onto Prime Time TV. as well as bringing burlesque out of clubs and back into West End theatre with a continual nightly run that was extended to 5 months.
 She also wrote two books published by Ebury and produced a docu-film Burlesque Undressed that premiered in cinemas in 30 countries and became one of Sky Arts top rating documentaries for 8 years.

 Showgirl and writer

-Immodesty performs her live shows in theatrical venues globally such as London Royal Opera House, Orpheum Theatre Los Angeles, Wintergarten Berlin, various Las Vegas Casinos, and Sydney State Theatre.
+Immodesty performs her live shows in theatrical venues globally such as London Royal Opera House, Orpheum Theatre Los Angeles, Wintergarden Berlin, various Las Vegas Casinos, and Sydney State Theatre.
 She performed for Cher and Christina Aguilera at the premier of the Sony Pictures Burlesque movie, and she has performed in shows with artistes such as Marc Almond, the late James Brown, Roxy Music, Goldfrapp, Scissor Sisters, Barry Adamson, and Nick Cave.
 In 2009 Immodesty signed to EMI She produced the feature-length documentary Burlesque Undressed which screened in cinemas in over 30 countries.
-She competed at, and was crowned 'Reigning Queen of Burlesque' (to date, the only British performer ever) in Las Vegas 2007 at the Burlesque Hall of Fame.
+She competed at and was crowned 'Reigning Queen of Burlesque' (to date, the only British performer ever) in Las Vegas 2007 at the Burlesque Hall of Fame.